 These appear to be reasons meriting attention, but in reality they are not.
 Let us see why.
 In the first place, the congress could be held in a week or so.
 It appears to us that, working intensely, this is sufficient to make an evaluation of what has outline the course for the future.
 It would not distract the leaders from their plans of work.
-In the second place, the countin the war. er-revolutionary elements don't need any congress or any recognition of errors to shout to the nine years, said the paper, befour winds twenty-four hours a cause witnesses were afraid to day that this is a disaster.
+In the second place, the countin the war. er-revolutionary elements don't need any congress or any recognition of errors to shout to the four winds twenty-four hours a cause witnesses were afraid to day that this is a disaster.
 When talk while Syngman Rhee was they don't have reasons, they in- president. vent them.
 So the opinion of these elements means little.
-And, in the third place, we don't believe that the enemies abroad, Cubans as well as others will commit the stupidity of believing that a regime that permits this type of debates is weak or will fall. signed with the countries of On the contrary, such a congress would profoundly strengthen the Revolution, as happened came to light early Since most of these questions much among its commanding this month when bereaved relhave affirmative answers, the cadres as in the rest of the atives lynched a former village revolutionary Government has nothing, to fear from a critical country in general.
+And, in the third place, we don't believe that the enemies abroad, Cubans as well as others. will commit the stupidity of believing that a regime that permits this type of debates is weak the victims. or will fall. signed with the countries of On the contrary, such a congress would profoundly Since most of these questions nave affirmative answers, the revolutionary Government has nothing, to fear from a critical country in general.
 Nobody is unaware of the fact that a certain discontent exists.
-It is a discontent that has grown.
+It is a disa national congress.
+To such a content that has grown.
 It existcongress responsible people from ed on the first of January when all the agrarian zones, the mili-Batista fled.
-The discontented tary heads of the provinces and then were the Batistiano military men and the whole camarillution should come as delegates. la of dirty politicians that lived in that regime.
-They did not resign themselves, it is clear, to the Revolution dispossessing Pressed to Resign them from a country which they exploited like a private estate.
-Then came the so-called "si Reform].
-And fructifying experiences would be brought out for the entire revolutionary lords, the big import merchants movement.
-The union now existing among the different discontent is inevitable. groups who made the Revolution But today another group of discontented exists, and this is reality it has nothing on which even more ambitious than to base itself.
-We refer to cer- action, thousands of demonstra- not apply to the War College it- ments costing \$20,000,000. strenuously and so courageously to win those already outlined and cur- tain sectors of the population, tors led by various unions and self.
-The U.S.-operated Robert rently underway, such as the permeated with counter-revolu- the Socialist and Communist College in Istanbul was ex- amount to \$28,000,000.
-In Other Lands Koreans Tell of Atrocities So.
+The discontented tary heads of the provinces and then were the Batistiano military men and the whole camarilla of dirty politicians that lived There, in open session, everyin that regime.
+They did not thing should be discussed, from resign themselves, it is clear, to the Revolution dispossessing Pressed to Resign the successes to the failures, all them from a country which they exploited like a private estate.
+Then came the so-called "siof the local heads of INRA lords, the big import merchants, discontent is inevitable.
+But today another group of (26 of July, II Front, Directory) discontented exists, and this is from that could emerge plans reality it has nothing on which In Other Lands Koreans Tell of Atrocities So.